 Measurements can be made on horizontal or vertical surfaces.
 Subsequent sets of readings explain how the structure is behaving and indicate permanent deformations as time progresses.

-The Encardio Rite Model EAN-91M/EAN-93M box type MEMS tiltmeter and EAN-91MB/EAN-93M-B beam sensor are designed for monitoring minute changes in the inclination and vertical rotation of structures such as buildings, dams, bridges, tunnels etc.
+Box-type Tiltmeter with MEMS Beam Sensor The Encardio Rite Model EAN-91M/EAN-93M box type MEMS tiltmeter and EAN-91MB/EAN-93M-B beam sensor are designed for monitoring minute changes in the inclination and vertical rotation of structures such as buildings, dams, bridges, tunnels, etc.

-These tilt sensors consist of a box-type tiltmeter installed on a MEMS beam sensor (1, 2 or 3m long) respectively.
+These tilt sensors consist of a box-type tiltmeter installed on a MEMS beam sensor (1, 2, or 3m long) respectively.
 This tiltmeter is used for monitoring of differential movement and rotation in structures.
-The beam sensors are also used for monitoring deflection and deformation of retaining walls.
+The beam sensors are also used for monitoring the deflection and deformation of retaining walls.

 These can be mounted both vertically and horizontally.
 The individual beam sensors can be used in a linked form to give a profile.

 The Encardio Rite Model EAN-95MW wireless MEMS tilt meter consists of a MEMS sensor with 4 V nominal outputs at ± 15°.
 This output can be transferred through a mesh wireless network over long distances without any signal degradation.